 5. Niemann Pick disease

-Niemann Pick disease has been divided into four main types, based on their genetic cause, the signs and symptoms of the condition, severity, and the age at which they appear include type A, type B, type C1, and type C2.
+Based on their genetic origin, the signs and symptoms of the condition, severity, and the age at which they manifest, the four main types of Niemann Pick disease—types A, B, C1, and C2—have been identified.

-- Niemann Pick disease types C1 and C2 are caused due to a lack of functional protein, that is involved in the transport of lipids within cells.
+- Niemann Pick disease types C1 and C2 are brought on by a deficiency in functional proteins, which are necessary for the movement of lipids within cells.

 6. Fabry disease

-Few affected persons will have milder types of the disorder that may appear later in life and affect only kidneys or heart.
+A small percentage of those affected will have milder forms of the disorder that may develop later in life and only affect the heart or kidneys.

 7. Metachromatic leukodystrophy